 Ready to enroll?
 Let us know you’re interested!

 Ready to make your deposit for teacher training?
-You can begin by making a $300 deposit that guarantees your spot in our next cohort (March 2020).
-This is non-refundable & will enable us to get the student handbooks printed before the first class.
+You can begin by making a $300 deposit that guarantees your spot in our next cohort (beginning November 2020).
+This is non-refundable & enables us to have the student handbooks printed before the first class.

-After the deposit, you can make incremental payments of any amount & at any time leading up to March.
+After the deposit, you can make incremental payments of any amount & at any time leading up to the first class.
 The full balance must be paid prior to the first class.
 We understand that this is an investment of time & money.
 Let us know if you need to establish a payment plan.